jesusismybrother/CNCRouterLift/README.md

 ### Introduction

 This repository is composed of three different parts
-* Electronics
+* ESP32 Code
 * Mechanics
 * Android App

-### Electronics
+### ESP32 Code
-In this folder you will find:
+In this folder you will find the Code for the project.

-* Code
-The Code for the project is written in Visual Studio Code in combination with PlatformIO.
+It is written in Visual Studio Code in combination with PlatformIO.

-If you are more comfortable with the Android IDE you can open the file src/main.cpp with an editor of your choice and copy the code to a new Android project.
+If you are more comfortable with the Android IDE I also provided an Arduino project.
+In theory it should work exactly the same, i have not testet it tough.

-* Pinout
-This is just a document that tells you what pins should be soldered to which pins.

 ### Mechanics